andrewdavidmackenzie/flow/docs/describing/provided_functions.md

 them to still be found and the flow compiled and ran.

 ### Examples
-The `flowsamples` crates has two samples that provide functions as part of the flow:
+The `flowr` crate has two examples that provide functions as part of the flow:
-* [Reverse Echo](../../flowsamples/reverse-echo/DESCRIPTION.md) in the folder `flowsamples/reverse-echo` - a
+* [Reverse Echo](../../flowr/examples/reverse-echo/DESCRIPTION.md) in the folder `flowr/examples/reverse-echo` - a
-  simple sample that provides a function to reverse a string
+  simple example that provides a function to reverse a string
-* [Mandlebrot](../../flowsamples/mandlebrot/DESCRIPTION.md) in the folder `flowsamples/mandlebrot` - provides
+* [Mandlebrot](../../flowr/examples/mandlebrot/DESCRIPTION.md) in the folder `flowr/examples/mandlebrot` - provides
   two functions:
   * `pixel_to_point` to do conversions from pixels to points in 2D imaginary coordinates space